Supersymmetry anomaly in the superconformal Wess-Zumino model: Ferrara-Zumino and conformal multiplet Ward identities at one loop

 Since the PV regulator introduced in section \ref{sec:PV} manifestly preserves old minimal supersymmetry, it follows that the FZ multiplet Ward identities \eqref{OM-susy-WID-2pt}-\eqref{OM-susy-WID-4pt}, as well as \eqref{S-susy-WIDs-2pt-FZ}-\eqref{S-susy-WIDs-4pt-FZ} and \eqref{R-symmetry-WIDs-JJ-FZ}-\eqref{R-symmetry-WIDs-QQJJ-FZ} for the broken symmetries, hold at the quantum level provided all relevant Feynman diagrams are properly regulated.
 In appendix \ref{sec:divergences} we verify explicitly that the UV divergences of all Feynman diagrams required to compute correlation functions that involve only FZ multiplet operators are canceled at one loop.
 For correlators with insertions of the symmetry breaking operators \eqref{Bs} that involve PV fields only, UV finiteness is demonstrated in appendix \ref{sec:local-correlators}.
 Hence, all FZ multiplet Ward identities for the regulated theory remain valid at one loop.
 This remains true for the renormalized theory, since all divergences of FZ multiplet correlators as the PV masses are sent to infinity are canceled by the supersymmetric counterterms \eqref{counterterms-2}-\eqref{counterterms-4}, with the coefficients $a_2$ and $a_4$ specified respectively in \eqref{a2} and \eqref{a4}.

 Comparing the FZ multiplet Ward identities \eqref{S-susy-WIDs-2pt-FZ}-\eqref{S-susy-WIDs-4pt-FZ}, \eqref{R-symmetry-WIDs-JJ-FZ}-\eqref{R-symmetry-WIDs-QQJJ-FZ} and \eqref{OM-susy-WID-3pt-simple}-\eqref{OM-susy-WID-4pt-simple} with the corresponding ones for the conformal current multiplet in section \ref{sec:WardIDs}, one sees that they coincide exactly, except for the contact terms related to superconformal anomalies in the conformal multiplet Ward identities, and the terms involving the symmetry breaking operators $\cb_W$, $\cb_R$ and $\cb_S$ in the FZ multiplet ones.
 In order to provide an independent perturbative calculation of the anomalies, therefore, it suffices to evaluate all correlation functions with insertions of the symmetry breaking operators $\cb_W$, $\cb_R$ and $\cb_S$.
-We will see, however, that evaluating these correlation functions does not immediately reproduce the contract terms of the conformal multiplet Ward identities.
+We will see, however, that evaluating these correlation functions does not immediately reproduce the contact terms of the conformal multiplet Ward identities.
 For example, the 2-point functions $\<\cb_R\wt\cj\>$ and $\<\cb_S\wt{\bar\cq}{}\,\>$ turn out to be non zero, while there are no contact terms in the corresponding conformal multiplet Ward identities arising due the superconformal anomalies.
-In the next subsection we will show that there exists a local finite counterterm such that all contact terms arising from FZ multiplet correlation functions with $\cb_W$, $\cb_R$ and $\cb_S$ insertions are replaced precisely with those of the conformal multiplet in section \ref{sec:WardIDs} due to the superconformal anomalies.
+In the next subsection we show that all 2-point functions of FZ multiplet operators can be mapped to conformal multiplet 2-point functions using {\em supersymmetric} local counterterms.
+Moreover, there exists a finite local counterterm that depends on the old minimal fields (but not supersymmetric) that maps all contact terms in 3- and higher-point functions with $\cb_W$, $\cb_R$ and $\cb_S$ insertions to precisely those of the conformal multiplet in section \ref{sec:WardIDs} due to the superconformal anomalies.
 The explicit 1-loop computation of all contact terms arising from FZ multiplet correlation functions with $\cb_W$, $\cb_R$ and $\cb_S$ insertions is carried out in appendix \ref{sec:local-correlators}.